Paul Vautin: Manly-Warringah Sea Eagles

-After arriving in Sydney, Vautin didn't impress Manly coach Frank Stanton (who at the time was also the City Firsts & Seconds, New South Wales and Australian Test coach), with his level of fitness which was OK for Brisbane football, but not for the Sydney Premiership.
+After arriving in Sydney, Vautin did not impress Manly coach Frank Stanton (who at the time was also the City Firsts & Seconds, New South Wales and Australian Test coach), with his level of fitness which was OK for Brisbane football, but not for the Sydney Premiership.
 It was only when taken with the first grade squad to a pre-season tournament in Newcastle at the insistence of Ken Arthurson that Vautin finally started to make Stanton take notice by being among Manly's top tacklers in the games he played.
 From there Vautin, who had since earned the nickname "Fatty" from former Manly dual Premiership winning captain Fred Jones, was selected on the bench for Manly's Craven Mild Cup pre-season games against Norths, Souths and Western Suburbs.

 After playing Reserve Grade for Manly in the opening round of the 1979 season, against St. George at Kogarah Oval, Vautin was chosen on the bench for First Grade, going on early when tough-tackling Terry Randall came off injured.
 Although the reigning premiers ultimately lost 9–34 to that seasons eventual Premiers, Vautin played well enough to be called upon to take Randall's place in the side over the coming weeks, playing second row until Igor returned from injury in Round 6, then moving to his preferred lock for the remainder of the season.

 Vautin went on to play in grand finals with Manly in 1982 and 1983, going down to Parramatta both times.
 In 1983 he was the Dally M Second Rower of the Year and the Dally M Representative Player of the Year.

 Vautin was named captain of Manly-Warringah in 1985 by coach Bob Fulton.